Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Step 1: Go to Seller Central > Business reports and download for the given week.
 If you are on Vendor Central, you can get this data from Report Analytics > Sales.

 Step 2: Divide product data into 3 Bands: Top Selling ASINs, Medium Selling ASINs, and Bottom Selling ASINs.
-You can define top-selling ASINs as the top 50% of ASINs by sale or a higher number.
-You can define the metrics when manually doing the entire operations.
+You can define top-selling ASINs as the top 50% of ASINs by sales or a higher number.
+You can define the metrics when manually doing the entire operation.

 Step 3: Go to the Advertising console.
 Download Product Dashboard data.